Afghan Government Must Strengthen Response to Civilian Harm

 Caring for their Own: A Stronger Afghan Response to Civilian Harm examines the Afghan government’s response to civilian harm, including how it conducts investigations and assists civilians caught in the conflict.
 Based on more than 180 interviews, this is the first report that documents and analyzes how and whether Afghan policies for addressing civilian harm work for those they intend to serve—the thousands of Afghan civilians harmed every year due to war.
 Many of these civilians have received no help.

 “The Afghan government deserves praise for its long history of helping civilians caught in the crossfire.
-But my interviews with civilians across the country show that many aren’t receiving the help they need and feel they deserve,” said Kabul-based Trevor Keck, Center field fellow and lead author of the report.
+But my interviews with civilians across the country show that many aren’t receiving the help they need and feel they deserve,” said Kabul-based Trevor Keck, CIVIC field fellow and lead author of the report.
 “Sadly, violence in Afghanistan isn’t letting up.
 Civilians need government assistance to work. ”

 The Afghan government maintains three programs to assist civilians whose relative was killed or who themselves are injured as a result of the conflict.
 Monetary payments offered through the President’s “Code 99” fund are the most prominent form of assistance.
 The Ministry of Labor, Social Affairs, Martyrs and Disabled coordinates two additional funds.
 Any civilian suffering conflict-related harm caused by any warring party is eligible for help from these assistance programs.